 “Dreams don’t work unless you do.”
 John C Maxwell probably didn’t realise quite how Instagrammable his quote would be when he said this, but the 71-year-old American author has a point.
 You have to work at it to make things happen.
 Trips don’t happen unless you carve out time for them, and flights don’t happen unless you save up some money.

 It’s easy to put things off, especially the big goals that take some time to organise.
 Bucket list items like sleeping in an ice hotel in Scandinavia, diving the Great Barrier Reef, or climbing to Machu Picchu aren’t the kind of thing you do on a spontaneous weekend.
 These are the things that require planning, and ideally before life gets in the way.
 Time easily slips away and the money is spent elsewhere; maybe retirement will finally be the day?

-We sought out some advice from some people who did just that —put off travel — and who regret not jumping sooner, now they’ve finally got a taste of adventure.
-Here’s why you should seize the moment, and stop saying “not yet”.
+Coronavirus aside, if you’re still on the fence, we sought out some advice from older people who, indeed, put off travel — and who regret not jumping sooner, now they’ve finally got a taste of adventure.
+Here’s why you should seize the moment, whenever you possibly can.

 Experiences are more valuable than stuff